skuid/skuid-labs/experiments/dataSources/airtable/README.md

 If prompted for a Remote Site Setting, accept it.
 Otherwise, you'll need to create one manually.

-## Configure a Skuid model for reading Airtable Data
+## Configure a Skuid model for reading Airtable data

 When using Airtable as a data source, you can think of your sheets as *objects*.
 So for any sheets whose columns you wish to access, you'll need to create a model.
 Let's do that now.